 Fibre is food that cannot be digested.
 Consumption of dietary fibre has been linked to many health benefits including healthy heart function, improved digestive health, and prevention of certain types of cancer.
 Dietary fibre is classified based on their solubility.

-Here are some of the reasons why you need to increase your fibre intake
+Here are some of the reasons why you need to increase your fibre intake:

 Fibre helps keep hunger at bay mainly because it’s difficult to digest.
-The implication of this is that it will stay in the digestive tract for longer, keeping you full for an extended period.
+The implication of this is that it will stay in the digestive tract for longer, keeping you full for an extended period of time.
 On the other hand, simple carbs are digested easily, and their energy is released into the bloodstream quickly, leaving you hungry shortly after having your meal.
 This is one of the ways by which fibre-rich food helps improve weight loss by reducing your food consumption.

 Foods that are high in fibre help to control blood sugar levels by slowly releasing the sugar into the bloodstream.
 This ensures that the energy lasts for longer and prevents sudden spikes in sugar levels that make you hungry shortly after eating, prompting snacking behaviour that could lead to weight gain.
 On the other hand, simple sugars release sugar into the bloodstream rapidly, causing sudden blood sugar level elevation and dropping, and increased snacking behaviour.
 To keep your blood sugar and energy levels stable all day, ensure you include high-fibre foods such as veggies and whole grains in your meals.